adamstueckrath/EmailClient/README.md

 email when it’s done—freeing you to focus on more important things while you’re away from your computer.

 ## Setup
-If you want to use the emailing features of this script, then you can either pass in the parameters to sign into an email account inside the code, or you can set the environment variables "EMAIL_ADDRESS" AND "EMAIL_PASSWORD".
+If you want to use the emailing features of this package, then you can either pass in the parameters to sign into an email account inside the code, or you can set the environment variables "EMAIL_ADDRESS" AND "EMAIL_PASSWORD".
 In most cases, these two environment variables will be enough, but if authentication is failing then you may need to further create.